On-Road Heavy-Duty School Bus Fleet Modernization Eligibility Criteria

 The existing school bus must be reported in TRUCRS under the Low-Use exemption.

-Applicants will receive notifications of project status via email within 30days of application receipt, due to a lack of program funds, but would otherwise be eligible for a grant have the option of being placed on a waitlist until additional funds become available.
+Applicants will receive notification of project status via email within 30 days of application receipt.
+Applicants that are not awarded funds due to a lack of funding, but would otherwise be eligible for a grant have the option of being placed on a waitlist.
 Applicants will automatically remain on the waitlist for up to 6 months.
-Applications that would like to remain on the waitlist after 6 months has passed must email us a request.
+Applicants that would like to remain on the waitlist after 6 months has passed must email us a request.